 Recent amendments affecting STCG on property

 Recent amendments in Indian tax laws have impacted the taxation ofShort-Term Capital Gains (STCG)on property.
 The government has introduced new provisions to streamline the tax structure, including more stringent rules on capital gain exemptions and the introduction of newer bonds for Section 54EC.
-It is essential to stay updated on these amendments to optimize tax benefits.
+It is essential to stay updated on these amendments to optimise tax benefits.

 Common mistakes to avoid when calculating STCG